 Over the years, my relationship with fashion has become increasingly paradoxical and even uncomfortable.
-I still love beautiful clothes but can’t turn a blind eye to the negative impact it is having in the world.
+I still love beautiful clothes but can’t turn a blind eye to the negative impact it is having on the world.

 How can we enjoy fashion without participating in the repercussions it has on the environment and the widespread abuse of basic human rights like a fair wage and safe working conditions?

 Reading a fashion magazine in Hyde Park many years ago

 I have been wondering about this for a while and came up with the idea for ‘Swap & Buy’.
-It’s a new retail concept embracing secondhand and new clothes in one place, from both current (only from sustainable brands) and past seasons, as well as exclusive up-cycled fashion (new clothes made from secondhand fabrics).
+It’s a new retail concept embracing secondhand and new clothes in one place, from both current (only from sustainable brands) and past seasons, as well as exclusive up-cycled fashion (new clothes made from secondhand fabrics or unsold merchandise).

 This new model is based on circular economy principles, reducing both waste and production.
 In order to build consistency in terms of branding, it would feature a highly curated womenswear collection of ‘Instagram ready’ pieces, with a strong fashion statement, but wearable.

-And the space would feel spacious, clean and modern, offering a luxury shopping service, but without pushing for sales or leaving people to fetch for themselves like it usually happens in fast fashion.
-Ideally, a retail place that would feel like home.
+The physical retail space would feel spacious, clean and modern, offering a luxury shopping service, but without pushing for sales or leaving people to fetch for themselves, like it usually happens in fast fashion.
+Ideally, a boutique that would feel like a private member's club.

 Despite clever ‘green washing’ marketing strategies, there’s not much consideration for people or the environment, as it’s clear from recent order cancellations.

 Some people became considerably conscientious about these issues and now commit to buy only from charity or vintage shops, while others organise swap parties.

 But they are a minority.
-Sadly the accident in Bangladesh and the BBC documentary about it a few years ago, didn’t deter fast fashion consumers, nor celebrities and influencers from endorsing brands clearly mentioned on the report.
+Sadly the accident in Bangladesh and the BBC documentary about it a few years ago, didn’t deter fast fashion consumers, nor celebrities and influencers from endorsing brands clearly mentioned in the report.